 You won’t have to install any software, the code examples are embedded in this web site (they may take a little while to show up) and you can execute and change them right here!

-Go ahead, click ‘Run’ to execute the following program (I’ll explain it later).
+Go ahead, click ‘Run’ (the ► icon) to execute the following program (I’ll explain it later).
 You should see a message on the right hand side, showing the output of running the code.